zeedevops2138/retail-store-app/README.md

 terraform apply --auto-approve
 ```

 This deploys:
 - ArgoCD for Setup GitOps
 - NGINX Ingress Controller
 - Cert Manager for SSL certificates

+> Application is live with Public image:

+- Get your ingress EXTERNAL-IP and paste it in the browser to access retail-store application.
+    ```sh
+    kubectl get svc -n ingress-nginx
+    ```

+> [!NOTE]
+> Let's move forward with GitOps principle utilising Amazon private registry to create private registry and store images.

 ### Step 7: GitHub Actions (Production Branch Only)